Luca Luciano: Life and work

-Music style and Aesthetics
+Music style and aesthetics

 As a composer, Luciano is not much interested in serialism (except for some very short passages of dodecaphonic technique here and there).
 His eclectic approach to music-making is inspired by the great musical figures of the past (who excelled as performers, improvisers, composers, conductors, educators, etc.) with a strong will to be a complete musician.
 Besides what he calls "performance pieces" (i.e. original material or arrangements he has written for his own performances) one can find several short compositions, highly condensed miniature pieces that range from more experimental and ground-breaking clarinet solo pieces informed by his research to more melodic music for clarinet and piano or other chamber ensembles (see his series of fragments or divertimenti).
 The influence of and his experience with popular music (including the folkloric music of his native land) can be noticed, above all jazz music, resulting in a style that alternates music full of energy (thanks to his harmonies and rhythms), sense of hunour and melancholy (see his sonatas for clarinet and piano).
-He has also written music for rarely used combinations of instruments, like clarinet and guitar quartet or music for clarinet, guitar and piano.
+He has also written music for rarely used combinations of instruments, like clarinet and guitar trio/quartet or music for clarinet, guitar and piano.

 In terms of aesthetics, post-modernism is a good way to define most of his work.
-The "ironic re-elaboration" of the styles of the past (as Umberto Eco would put it) is evident in music that is often characterised by a peculiar sense of humour and often uses the form of the musical parody, most of all the "window form" (as the composer Salvatore Sciarrino would call it), where the artist "opens" a new door on a different "world" as clearly evident on his two of his major works, the Sequenza #1 and #2 (among the very few pieces that last more than ten minutes) and some of his compositions for clarinet and piano.
+The "ironic re-elaboration" of the styles of the past (as Umberto Eco would put it) is evident in music that is often characterised by a peculiar sense of humour often using the form of the musical parody, most of all the "window form" (as the composer Salvatore Sciarrino would call it), where the artist "opens up" a new door to a different "world" as clearly evident on his two of his major works, Sequenza #1 and #2 (among the very few pieces that last more than ten minutes) and some of his compositions for clarinet and piano.
 For this reason one can find the use of music quotations from major composers or folkloric tunes, but also the creation of new folk tunes as intended by Bartok.
-The use of the "alea" ("aleatoric music") is quite frequent in Luciano's music for he aims at making the poetic gesture and the reproduction of the composition coincide making the piece unique every time it is performed.
-In his specific case, we find passages of "real-time" composing or variations of an "incipit" (a short idea), impromptu cadenzas and passages that leave to performers the choice of the line they have to play.
+The use of the "alea" ("aleatoric music") is quite frequent in Luciano's music for he aims at making the poetic gesture and the reproduction of the composition coincide, making the piece unique every time it is performed.
+In his specific case, we find passages of "real-time" variations/permutations of an "incipit" (a short idea and often a segment of the chromatic scale), impromptu cadenzas and passages that leave to performers the choice of the line or segment of the scoresthey have to play in a certain "time-field".
 This also explains the use of the basso continuo he makes on compositions for clarinet and piano (in this case a modern way to execute it combining notation and chord symbols if needed), mainly on his sonatas in one movement in fact inspired by the "sonata a solo" of the barocco era (for violin and b.c.).